 Download an application

 Back to Top

-R-Centers offer opportunities for youth to expand their learning and explore their passions at “magnet sites” which feature structured activities in focused interest areas.
+R-Centers offer opportunities for youth to expand their horizons and explore their passions at magnet sites which feature structured activities in focused interest areas.
 Each of these sites offers a learning based activity model which includes enrichment activities led by professional staff and consultants, fun group activities, sports, arts & crafts, daily reading times, field trips, play time, and a final showcase event for families.
 Breakfast and lunch are included.
 Register at any R-Center to take advantage these exciting summer programs.
 These programs are free and run Monday – Friday, 8:30a.m.- 4 p.m.

 Kids who play sports do better in school, develop personal discipline, and learn how to get along with others.
-At Sports Center, kids explore a new sport each week through age-appropriate skill clinics, fitness exercises, team practices, group games and tournaments, and more.
-The program culminates with a R-Center “Olympics” at the end of the summer.
+At Sports Center, kids explore a new sport each week.
+They learn basic skills through age-appropriate clinics, try fitness exercises, practice as a team, play group games and compete in tournaments.
+The program culminates with the R-Center “Olympics” at the end of the summer.

 Available at these R-Centers: Avenue D & Campbell Street

 Creative Arts Workshop

 Creativity is using the imagination to see the world or solve a problem in a new way—a valuable skill for academics and life.
 In this arts-infused program, kids can unleash their imaginations.
 Local artists and trained staff lead daily activities exploring dance, theater, creative writing, music, arts and crafts and more.

 The STEM Explosion

 Exploring STEM (science, technology, engineering, and mathematics) subjects with hands-on activities, helps kids connect learning to their own lives and the world around them.
 This program will ignite and expand your child’s interest in science and technology.